seandenigris/XML-Parser/repository/XML-Parser.package/XMLSingleCharacterReadStream.class/README.md

-A read stream for single characters.
+A read stream for single characters. (faster and less memory than converting a char to a string and creating a read stream on it)